AAosZ/Portfolio/README.md

 ## Main Projects

 - [TrendSeekr](https://github.com/AAosZ/TrendSeekr): A data aggregation program that collects headlines from numerous RSS feeds and processes it using NLP and AI algorithms to pick up long-term trends in the market.
+- [Painting Classification AI Model](https://github.com/AAosZ/Undergraduate-Works/blob/master/Year%203/Coding/README.md): A multi-class perceptron model that uses survey data taken from about 500 students on 3 paintings, trained to accurately classify which painting survey data may refer to

 ## Miscellaneous Personal Projects